AlexGZhang2014/Ultra-Market/NOTES.md

 Merchant class vs Client class - log in as either?

 One account class that belongs to Merchant or belongs to Client - different functionality for each, but with different ids? - Let's try this one!
+Have checkboxes upon creating an account.
+Have validations for each one.

 Account has one merchant and/or has one client

+form_for automatically generates "fields_with_errors" -> validations with form_for lesson